-Our company name was originally thought up by a bunch of guys in 2012, stuck in a small room very late at night listening to the Bee Gees.
+Our company name was originally thought up by a bunch of guys in 2012, stuck in a small room very late at night listening to The Bee Gees.
 Down to the wire and with only a few minutes remaining to officially name the company, ‘Fever’ was eventually decided.

 In light of creating and launching a new website, we wanted to refresh the Fever brand as a message to both our existing and prospective clients; we’re growing, we’re hungry and we’re here to stay.

 Having said all that, we did like the concept of high temperature.
-Not necessarily to do with feeling sick, more so toward something being hot in a Bee Gees kinda way — leaning toward the positive interpretation of the word, with a sense of excitement, groove and flare.
-We wanted Fever to be less a wordmark and more of a symbol to carry this concept forward, so after some consideration, a flame was the best solution to represent this.
+Not necessarily to do with feeling sick, more so toward something being hot in a ‘Bee Gees kinda way’ – leaning toward the positive interpretation of the word, with a sense of excitement, groove and flare.
+We wanted Fever to be less a word-mark and more of a symbol to carry this concept forward.
+So, after careful consideration, a flame was decided as the best solution to represent this.

 Rather than simply drawing out a flame, we wanted to base it on geometry, using a series of interconnecting circles, placed strategically to build the image of a flame.
 This didn’t happen quickly and took around 20 – 30 attempts to achieve the desired look.
-The reason for doing it this way is the same reason we create all our client’s brand identities — is to give it exclusivity.
+The reason for doing it this way is the same reason we create all our client’s brand identities – to give it exclusivity.
 With access to so many pre-designed logos online, not to mention fonts, it’s more important than ever to have a logo bespoke created, tailored to your identity, which clearly and simply conveys the voice of your business and sells the idea of your brand.

-With the flame in place, we carried the letter ‘F’ over from the old logotype, with some minor tweaks – re-establishing itself and maintaining some lineage from the old brand to the the new.
+With the flame in place, we carried the letter ‘F’ over from the old logotype, with some minor tweaks – re-establishing itself and maintaining some lineage from the old brand to the new.

-Typography is also big deal for us, it can make or break your brand and so often we see companies get it really wrong.
-We wanted something with a bit more character so we opted for a slab-serif based typeface as our primary choice.
-The old branding used a script based font called ‘Pacifico’, but it’s since established itself as the font of choice for practically everything, from takeaway menus, to taxi signs; almost making it the new Brush Script *sigh*…
+Typography is also a big deal for us; it can make-or-break your brand and, so often, we see companies get it really wrong.
+We wanted something with a bit more character, so we opted for a slab-serif-based typeface as our primary choice.
+The old branding used a script-based font called ‘Pacifico’, but it has since established itself as the font of choice for practically everything, from takeaway menus to taxi signs; almost making it the new Brush Script *sigh*…

 It’s exciting times here at Fever.
 We’ve never been busier and the more engaged we become, the greater we evolve as a company.
 We very much welcome you to be part of that journey.

 So there we have it.
 A brief insight into our refreshed brand.
-Here comes the sales bit — if you’re struggling to get the tone of your brand right, or you’re a new company looking to establish a new brand we would like to hear from you.
+Here comes the sales bit — if you’re struggling to get the tone of your brand right, or you’re a new company looking to establish a new brand, we would like to hear from you.
 Drop us a line or give us a call.